isaacs/jackspeak/README.md

         - `default` - A default value.
 If unspecified, opts default to `undefined`.

+        - `envDefault` - The name of an environment variable which provides the default value for this opt.

         - `valid` - An array of valid values.
 If the user provides a value outside this set, it will throw an error.